Welcome to today's edition of the Rush 24-7 podcast.

 In fact, she's going down to see Cindy Sheehan.

-Uh and of course, she made the cover.
+And of course, she made the cover.

-We've got a whistleblower here, Anthony Schaefer.
+We've got a whistleblower here, Anthony Shaffer.

-Uh Let's just see uh what uh what happens to him.
+Let's just see what happens to him.

 But I tell you, there have been so many people changing their stories.

-And they started running for the tall grass, and then they started changing their stories.
+And they started running for the tallgrass, and then they started changing their stories.

 Then they came out and changed the story again.